 That said — no, it wasn’t the best meal of my life.
 Far from it.
 Maybe I’m missing something, but I’d rather have a simple dish so delicious I wish it never ended than a dozen tiny bites that I almost can’t taste.
 I have nothing against artsy menus but they are not made for me — and the Tutto at Francescana is definitely risky and contemporary.
 I admire Massimo.
 His dedication to his craft is enviable and the fact that he has remained approachable enough to come out of the kitchen and greet us is heart-warming.
 When it comes to choosing where to eat though, I have learned that avant-garde restaurants are not my cup of tea.

-I thought that if I respected food and claimed to know it I had to prefer never-ending degustation menus and ingredients that belong in a chemistry lab.
+I thought that if I respected food and claimed to know it I had to prefer never-ending tasting menus and ingredients that belong in a chemistry lab.
 But I don’t.
 The food I enjoy the most is usually the simplest.
 Honest recipes with very few ingredients but top quality and chosen with care.
 Of course a dose of surprise is always welcome.
-I am not saying I only like traditional food — I am counting down the days to eat at Relæ and I’d kill to go to Stone Barns.
+I am not saying I only like traditional food — I am counting down the days to eat at Relæ and I’d kill to go to Blue Hill at Stone Barns.
 But I’d rather eat at a humble place that feels like home over a decadent, Michelin-stared restaurant anytime.
 I had been suspecting it for a while but my lunch at Osteria Francescana confirmed it and that alone is worth the hefty price tag.